 The digestive process is complex and it can be negatively impacted by both internal and external factors.
 Stress, poor dietary habits and toxins in the environment and in the foods we eat can contribute to digestive upsets.
-One of the most important things you can do to regulate digestion is to eat a low-fat, high fiber diet.
+One of the most important things you can do to regulate digestion is to eat a low-fat, high fiber diet that includes probiotic foods.
 Insoluble fiber is particularly important because it promotes regular bowel movements which remove waste through the colon.
 Green leafy vegetables, fresh fruits and vegetables, beans and whole grains are good sources of insoluble fiber.

 Probiotic foods also have important roles to play in the digestive process because they break food down into nutrients that can be used by the body.
 Foods such as raw fruits and vegetables contain essential enzymes, but most of us don’t eat the amounts we need to maintain digestive health.
 It becomes even more difficult as we get older because our bodies produce fewer digestive enzymes.
 That is why millions of Americans take supplemental enzymes to help regulate their digestive systems.